padmec-reservoir/ELLIPTIc/README.md

 * A DSL implementation is built based on the DSL contract.
 The DSL implementation tells ELLIPTIc how to generate the corresponding Cython code.
 * When using ELLIPTIc-based DSLs, a tree-like intermediate representation is built.
-* This intermediate representation is used to generate optimized Cython code.
+* This intermediate representation is used together with the DSL implementation to generate Cython code.

 # DSL Syntax